SuryaThiru/Agile-wizard/README.md

 ## API usage

 For Every Query/Mutation that requires viewer:{token: <token>} remove viewer and set a bearer jwt token in the header.
+Do not set bearer token in the query/Mutation that do not require viewer.

 #### get user feed i.e. fests/events that are active
 ```